 In Tucson, sustaining a domestic violence conviction, even for a misdemeanor offense, can have a major negative impact on your life.
 For example, domestic violence convictions can prevent you from obtaining employment, possessing or carrying a gun, renting a house or apartment, and obtaining professional licensure (i.e., nursing license, etc.).

-A domestic violence conviction, even for a misdemeanor offense, can have a major negative impact on your life.
-Domestic violence convictions can prevent you from obtaining employment, possessing or carrying a gun, and/or renting a house or apartment.
-If you or a loved one have been charged with a domestic violence offense in Tucson, Pima County or anywhere else throughout Arizona, contact the Law Office of Hernandez & Hamilton, P.C., today for a free consultation.
+If you or a loved one have been charged with a domestic violence offense in Tucson, Pima County, or anywhere else throughout Arizona, contact the law firm of Hernandez & Hamilton, P.C., today for free legal advice or consultation.

-The relationship between the defendant and the victim determines whether or not the domestic violence offense will be applied to an underlying charge.
-According to Arizona law, many people could qualify as to having a domestic relationship, which could result in the domestic violence tag being added.
+The relationship between the defendant and the alleged victim determines whether or not the domestic violence charge will be applied to an underlying offense.
+According to the law for domestic violence in Arizona, many people could qualify as having a domestic relationship, resulting in the domestic violence penalties being added.
 According to A.R.S.
 13-3601, the relationships that can be classified as domestic violence are as follows:

 - The victim and the defendant are married or were married.

 - The victim and the defendant live in the same household or used to live in the same household.

 - The victim and the defendant have a child together.